Colorado-class battleship: Secondary guns

 Fourteen 5 in/51 caliber Mark 15 guns were installed to defend against enemy destroyers.
 This was reduced to 12 in 1922.
 The Mark 15 fired a 50 lb shell at a velocity of 3150 ft/s to a maximum range of 15850 yd at 20 degrees at a rate of seven rounds per minute and was extremely accurate, with a danger space longer than the range to the target for distances less than 3000 yd.
 As in the New Mexico and Tennessee classes, these were mounted in unarmored casemates on the main deck, one deck higher than in previous classes, to allow them to be manned in heavy weather if necessary.

-In 1942, the Mark 15 guns were replaced on West Virginia with sixteen 5 in/38 caliber Mark 12 dual-purpose guns in twin turrets.
-On Maryland and Colorado ten Mark 15s were retained and augmented with eight 5 in/38 cal Mark 12s in single mountings with protective shields; the twin turrets planned and later installed were at that time in short supply.
+Heavily damaged at Pearl Harbor, in 1942 West Virginia began a major reconstruction that saw her Mark 15 guns removed and replaced with sixteen 5 in/38 caliber Mark 12 dual-purpose guns in twin turrets.
+Urgently needed in the Pacific, Maryland and Colorado retained 8 of the prewar Mark 15s, in Colorado's case until the end of the war; the twin turrets planned and later installed were at that time in short supply, and it was only in May 1945 that Maryland would be refitted with 16 5in/38 in 8 twin mountings as in West Virginia.
 The Mark 12 fired a 55.18 lb shell to a maximum range of 17392 yd and a maximum elevation of 37200 ft at an elevation of 45 degrees.
 They had a high rate of fire due to their being hand-loaded but power-rammed and their capability for easy loading at any angle of elevation.
 The introduction of proximity-fused anti-aircraft shells in 1943 made the 5 in/38 even more potent in this capacity.